DETAILED ACTION

 the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects.

-Hwang discloses the at least one processor acquires a chronological change in brain wave information of each of a plurality of subjects to whom content, which is common, is provided (Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave); and
+Hwang discloses the at least one processor acquires a chronological change in brain wave information of each of a plurality of subjects to whom content is provided (Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave); and

 the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects (Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-It would have been obvious to a person of ordinary skilled in the art before the effective filing date of the claimed invention to modify Azam and Okajima by the at least one processor acquires a chronological change in brain wave information of each of a plurality of subjects to whom content, which is common, is provided; and the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects as disclosed by Hwang.
+It would have been obvious to a person of ordinary skilled in the art before the effective filing date of the claimed invention to modify Azam and Okajima by the at least one processor acquires a chronological change in brain wave information of each of a plurality of subjects to whom content is provided; and the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects as disclosed by Hwang.
 The suggestion/motivation would have been in order to determine the users state using a timeline to increase the accuracy of changes in the user’s brainwave signals over a period of time thereby enhancing the user’s experience.

-As to claim 2, Azam discloses the at least one processor estimates a state of each of the plurality of subjects based on the chronological change in brain wave information of each of the plurality of subjects (Azam ¶0089-0090, 0092-0094, 0105, 0109, 0130, calculating the emotional state based on the brainwaves of each of the users/subjects and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave), the at least one processor controls the content based on the state of each of the plurality of subjects and the subject identification information (Azam ¶0089-0090, 0092-0094, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 2, Azam discloses the at least one processor estimates a state of each of the plurality of subjects based on the chronological change in brain wave information of each of the plurality of subjects (Azam ¶0089-0090, 0092-0094, 0105, 0109, 0130, calculating the emotional state based on the brainwaves of each of the users/subjects and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave), the at least one processor controls the content based on the state of each of the plurality of subjects and the subject identification information of each of the plurality of subjects (Azam ¶0089-0090, 0092-0094, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-As to claim 3, Azam and Okajima discloses wherein: the at least one processor acquires biological information of each of the plurality of subjects provided with the content (Okajima ¶0029-0031, 0036-0044, 0095, age/gender, blood pressure, heart rate); and the at least one processor controls the content based on the chronological change in brain wave information and the biological information of each of the plurality of subjects, and the subject identification information (Azam ¶0089-0090, 0092-0094, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, and biological information such as heart rate or blood pressure, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 3, Azam and Okajima discloses wherein: the at least one processor acquires biological information of each of the plurality of subjects (Okajima ¶0029-0031, 0036-0044, 0095, age/gender, blood pressure, heart rate); and the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects and the biological information of each of the plurality of subjects, and the subject identification information of each of the plurality of subjects (Azam ¶0089-0090, 0092-0094, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, and biological information such as heart rate or blood pressure, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-As to claim 10, Hwang discloses the at least one processor acquires the chronological change in brain wave information of each of the plurality of subjects when time-series details of the content is provided (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content); and the at least one processor estimates the chronological change in the state in each of the plurality of subjects based on the chronological change in brain wave information (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content used the determining the users changes in different brainwave states).
+As to claim 10, Hwang discloses the at least one processor acquires the chronological change in brain wave information of each of the plurality of subjects when time-series details of the content is provided (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content); and the at least one processor estimates the chronological change in the state in each of the plurality of subjects based on the chronological change in brain wave information of each of the plurality of subjects (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content used the determining the users changes in different brainwave states).

-As to claim 11, Hwang discloses the at least one processor acquires the chronological change in brain wave information of each of the plurality of subjects when time-series details of the content is provided (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content); and the at least one processor estimates the chronological change in the state in each of the plurality of subjects based on the chronological change in brain wave information (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content used the determining the users changes in different brainwave states).
+As to claim 11, Hwang discloses the at least one processor acquires the chronological change in brain wave information of each of the plurality of subjects when time-series details of the content is provided (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content); and the at least one processor estimates the chronological change in the state in each of the plurality of subjects based on the chronological change in brain wave information of each of the plurality of subjects (Hwang Fig. 1-7, ¶0049, 0050, 0081-0085, 0088-0092, 0109-0110, timeline of changes in the users brainwaves signals while consuming the content used the determining the users changes in different brainwave states).

-As to claim 12, Azam and Okajima discloses wherein: the subject identification information includes attribute information representing an attribute of the subject (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc), the subject being included in the plurality of subjects (Azam ¶0089-0090, 0092-0094 plurality of user/subjects and Okajima ¶0029-0031, 0036-0044, 0095, plurality of users); and the at least one processor controls the content based on the state of each of the plurality of subjects and the attribute information (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc).
+As to claim 12, Azam and Okajima discloses wherein: the subject identification information of each of the plurality of subjects includes attribute information representing an attribute of that subject (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc); and the at least one processor controls the content based on the state of each of the plurality of subjects and the attribute information of each of the plurality of subjects (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc).

-As to claim 13, Azam and Okajima discloses wherein: the subject identification information includes attribute information representing an attribute of the subject (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc), the subject being included in the plurality of subjects (Azam ¶0089-0090, 0092-0094 plurality of user/subjects and Okajima ¶0029-0031, 0036-0044, 0095, plurality of users); and the at least one processor controls the content based on the state of each of the plurality of subjects and the attribute information (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc).
+As to claim 13, Azam and Okajima discloses wherein: the subject identification information of each of the plurality of subjects includes attribute information representing an attribute of that subject (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc); and the at least one processor controls the content based on the state of each of the plurality of subjects and the attribute information of each of the plurality of subjects (Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc).

-As to claim 14, Azam, Okajima and Hwang discloses wherein: the subject identification information includes position information representing a position of the subject in a real space or a virtual space (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, gaze region, distance from the display device), the subject being included in the plurality of subjects (Azam ¶0089-0090, 0092-0094 plurality of user/subjects and Okajima ¶0029-0031, 0036-0044, 0095, plurality of users); and the at least one processor controls the content based on the chronological change in brain wave information and the position information (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121,circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 14, Azam, Okajima and Hwang discloses wherein: the subject identification information of each of the plurality of subjects includes position information representing a position of that subject in a real space or a virtual space (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, gaze region, distance from the display device); and the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects and the position information of each of the plurality of subjects (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121,circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-As to claim 15, Azam, Okajima and Hwang discloses wherein: the subject identification information includes position information representing a position of the subject in a real space or a virtual space (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, gaze region, distance from the display device), the subject being included in the plurality of subjects (Azam ¶0089-0090, 0092-0094 plurality of user/subjects and Okajima ¶0029-0031, 0036-0044, 0095, plurality of users); and the at least one processor controls the content based on the chronological change in brain wave information and the position information (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 15, Azam, Okajima and Hwang discloses wherein: the subject identification information of each of the plurality of subjects includes position information representing a position of that subject in a real space or a virtual space (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, gaze region, distance from the display device); and the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects and the position information of each of the plurality of subjects (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-As to claim 16, Okajima and Hwang discloses wherein: a plurality of regions are set in the real space or the virtual space (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, gaze region,); and the at least one processor estimates a state of a group of the plurality of subjects in each of the plurality of regions, based on the chronological change in brain wave information of the plurality of subjects, in each of the plurality of regions (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, determining attentiveness of the plurality of users in the different viewing location/positions based on the biological information such as brainwave and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 16, Okajima and Hwang discloses wherein: a plurality of regions are set in the real space or the virtual space (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, gaze region,); and the at least one processor estimates a state of a group of the plurality of subjects in each of the plurality of regions based on the chronological change in brain wave information of the plurality of subjects in each of the plurality of regions (Okajima ¶0029-0031, 0036-0044, 0095, 0115-0121, determining attentiveness of the plurality of users in the different viewing location/positions based on the biological information such as brainwave and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-As to claim 17, Azam, Okajima and Hwang discloses wherein: the subject identification information includes terminal identification information that identifies a terminal of the subject (Azam ¶0090, 0137, each sensor 108 preferably comprises a Bluetooth transmitter as it has a low-power consumption profile and transmits a unique identifier so that when multiple EEG sensors 108 are transmitting their data to the Myndplay System 102, each sensor 108 can be distinguished and Okajima ¶0029-0031, 0036-0044, 0095, the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc), the subject being included in the plurality of subjects, which is provided by the content (Azam ¶0089-0090, 0092-0094 plurality of user/subjects and Okajima ¶0029-0031, 0036-0044, 0095, plurality of users); and the at least one processor controls the content based on the chronological change in brain wave information and the terminal identification information (Azam ¶0089-0090, 0092-0094, 0137, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and the unique identifier and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 17, Azam, Okajima and Hwang discloses wherein: the subject identification information includes terminal identification information that identifies a terminal of each of the plurality of subjects (Azam ¶0090, 0137, each sensor 108 preferably comprises a Bluetooth transmitter as it has a low-power consumption profile and transmits a unique identifier so that when multiple EEG sensors 108 are transmitting their data to the Myndplay System 102, each sensor 108 can be distinguished and Okajima ¶0029-0031, 0036-0044, 0095, the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc); and the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects and the terminal identification information of each of the plurality of subjects (Azam ¶0089-0090, 0092-0094, 0137, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and the unique identifier and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-As to claim 18, Azam, Okajima and Hwang discloses wherein: the subject identification information includes terminal identification information that identifies a terminal of the subject (Azam ¶0090, 0137, each sensor 108 preferably comprises a Bluetooth transmitter as it has a low-power consumption profile and transmits a unique identifier so that when multiple EEG sensors 108 are transmitting their data to the Myndplay System 102, each sensor 108 can be distinguished and Okajima ¶0029-0031, 0036-0044, 0095, the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc), the subject being included in the plurality of subjects, which is provided by the content (Azam ¶0089-0090, 0092-0094 plurality of user/subjects and Okajima ¶0029-0031, 0036-0044, 0095, plurality of users); and the at least one processor controls the content based on the chronological change in brain wave information and the terminal identification information (Azam ¶0089-0090, 0092-0094, 0137, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and the unique identifier and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 18, Azam, Okajima and Hwang discloses wherein: the subject identification information includes terminal identification information that identifies a terminal of each of the plurality of subjects (Azam ¶0090, 0137, each sensor 108 preferably comprises a Bluetooth transmitter as it has a low-power consumption profile and transmits a unique identifier so that when multiple EEG sensors 108 are transmitting their data to the Myndplay System 102, each sensor 108 can be distinguished and Okajima ¶0029-0031, 0036-0044, 0095, the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc), that provides the content (Azam ¶0089-0090, 0092-0094 plurality of user/subjects and Okajima ¶0029-0031, 0036-0044, 0095, plurality of users); and the at least one processor controls the content based on the chronological change in brain wave information of each of the plurality of subjects and the terminal identification information of each of the plurality of subjects (Azam ¶0089-0090, 0092-0094, 0137, system 102 controls the video based on the EEG signals of the brainwaves of the user/subjects 106 and the unique identifier and Okajima ¶0029-0031, 0036-0044, 0095, circuit 10 that controls the moving picture based on the viewer information e.g. number of viewers, gaze region(s), distance from the display, etc and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

 Claim 4 are rejected under 35 U.S.C.
 103 as being unpatentable over US Pub.
 No. 20150071600 A1 to Azam in view of US Pub.
 No. 20170127011 A1 to Okajima in further view of US Pub.
 No. 20160210407 A1 to Hwang and in further view of US Pub.
 No. 20180301054 A1 to Banergi.

-As to claim 4, Azam, Okajima and Hwang discloses wherein: the at least one processor further acquires the chronological change in brain wave information during provision of the content (Azam ¶0089-0090, 0092-0094, EEG sensor receives neural activity, e.g. brainwaves, for each of the users/subjects that are viewing the video together at the display 104 while watching the video and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave); and the at least one processor estimates the state of each of the plurality of subjects based the biological information (Okajima ¶0029-0031, 0036-0044, 0095, blood pressure, heart rate, Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).
+As to claim 4, Azam, Okajima and Hwang discloses wherein: the at least one processor further acquires the chronological change in brain wave information of each of the plurality of subjects during provisioning of the content (Azam ¶0089-0090, 0092-0094, EEG sensor receives neural activity, e.g. brainwaves, for each of the users/subjects that are viewing the video together at the display 104 while watching the video and Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave); and the at least one processor estimates the state of each of the plurality of subjects based the biological information of each of the plurality of subjects (Okajima ¶0029-0031, 0036-0044, 0095, blood pressure, heart rate, Hwang Fig. 1-7, ¶0049, 0050, 0076, 0081-0085, 0088-0092, 0097-0098 0109-0110, receive bio-signals of the plurality of users who are watching content together and displaying the content by changing display region corresponding to user according to each user’s concentration levels based on the bio-signals, where the bio-signals includes a sequence of change in brainwave signal of the users, See Fig. 3, where the bio-signals are determined in a time sequence, Also see Fig. 5, where the bio-signals in time sequence shows change from 10:22pm and 10:32pm from sharp decrease in concentration levels to detection of sleep wave).

-It would have been obvious to a person of ordinary skilled in the art before the effective filing date of the claimed invention to modify Azam, Okajima and Hwang by the at least one processor estimates the state of each of the plurality of subjects based on a change from the chronological change in brain wave information before provision of the content to the chronological change in brain wave information during provision of the content as disclosed by Banergi.
+It would have been obvious to a person of ordinary skilled in the art before the effective filing date of the claimed invention to modify Azam, Okajima and Hwang by the at least one processor estimates the state of each of the plurality of subjects based on a change from the chronological change in brain wave information before the provisioning of the content to the chronological change in brain wave information during the provisioning of the content as disclosed by Banergi.
 The suggestion/motivation would have been in order determine the baseline state of the user before viewing the content and during the content thereby increasing the accuracy of the change in the user’s state enhancing the user’s experience.

 Allowable Subject Matter